Universal equilibration dynamics of the Sachdev-Ye-Kitaev model: Dissipative ensemble dynamics

 \section{Dissipative ensemble dynamics}

 In this section, we present the key results of the open-system formalism, which we use to understand the main features observed in the average dynamics of the unitary ensemble discussed in the previous section.
 Due to its generality for treating disorder ensemble averages, this formalism is of interest also independent of the application to the present scenario.
 The derivation presented here is formally written for time-dependent random processes.
-We stress, however, that the resulting evolution equations apply also in the limit of static processes.
+We stress, however, that we allow for time-dependent stochastic processes in Eq.~\eqref{e:Hgeneric} only to make our formalism applicable to more general Hamiltonians.
+The resulting evolution equations apply also in the limit of static processes, such as those defining the SYK model.
 The approach presented here has the advantage of treating quenched disorder and temporally fluctuating noise on equal footing, enabling an application to a large variety of settings.
 The interested reader may find further details and the explicit derivation for static processes in App.~\ref{app:MEapp}.

 Our aim is to directly study the dynamics of the ensemble's density matrix $\tilde{\rho}(t) \equiv \eave{\hat{\rho}(t)}$ via the ensemble averaged von Neumann equation (EAVNE), where the time-evolution of each state $\hat{\rho}(t)$ is generated by a realization of the general closed system Hamiltonian